Skip to main content

 A recent Pew Research Center analysis reported that from 1965 to 2011, fathers reduced the number of hours they devoted to paid work from 42 to about 37 each week on average and increased the number of hours they devoted to childcare each week from 2.5 to 7.

-In an extensive review investigating these determinants, the only determinant for children 4 to 9 years old was gender.
-The only determinants for children 10 to 13 years old were self-efficacy and prior physical activity.
-The only determinant for adolescents 14 to 18 years old was self-efficacy.
+For children 4 to 9 years old, the only determinant was gender.
+For children 10 to 13 years old, the determinants were self-efficacy and prior physical activity.
+For adolescents 14 to 18 years old, the only determinant was self-efficacy.

 Reader Expectations